m4drat/memplusplus/README.md

 - Profiler

-    Using compilation flag `MPP_PROFILE`, you can build the library with profiler enabled.
+    Using the compilation flag `MPP_PROFILE`, you can build the library with the profiler enabled.
 To do so:
     1. Set the `MPP_PROFILE` before building the library
     2. Run the application until it exits
     3. In your current directory, find the file called __mpplib-profiling.json__